lucas-mior/brn2/cbase/c-guidelines.md

   `xenums.c` for related flags that occupy 1 bit each.
-- When casting to a smaller integer type, or when casting double to integer, or double to float, and we are not sure if it fits, check first using the `MAXOF` and `MINOF` macros.
+- When casting to a smaller integer type, or when casting double to integer, or double to float, and we are not sure if it fits, check first using the `MAXOF` and `MINOF` macros. `MINOF` is usually not needed because we know that the number is positive.
 Be conservative, disallowing values at the extreme because they can introduce edge case bugs (use <= instead of < and >= instead of >):
   ```c
   int32 function_that_returns_int32(void *param) {